MSF-UK/MSF-Dashboard/README.md

 - 4) Support the end-users

 The main constraints for installation are the connexion with data source and specific needs that might not be available yet (get in touch [here](https://github.com/MSF-UK/MSF-Dashboard/issues)).

-The setup that are currently supported and have been tested include:
-- Offline implementation with nwjs micro-server (data parsed via excel-spreadsheets, csv, tsv, dedicated datamanager).
-- Online implementation without backend (data parsed via json/csv/text file directly uploaded to the website).
-- Online implementation with external backend (data parsed via various APIs...).

 **Ready to try?
 You can start with the ERU versions:**
 + Download the release including configuration files for the Sud-Kivu ERU here -> [X](https://github.com/MSF-UK/MSF-Dashboard/releases/tag/v1.0.0_eru-sudkivu)